QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/hashing/_old.md

 <div class="row row-cols-md-2"><div>

-Almost all the time, passwords are **hashed**.
-It means that some "clear text" is passed to a one-way function that returns (=digest) a hash.
-One-way means that you can't get back the password from the hash.
-But, we can check if a password has generated a hash, so it's both a useful and (supposedly) secure way of storing a password.

-The most important use of hashing is for integrity.
-We generate a hash of file/..., and make it available with the file.
-Others can generate the hash of the file after they download it.
-If both are the same, then it means that the content was not tampered with.

-> Ex: HMAC.

-Some hashing functions are proven to be faulty, such as [SHA1](https://shattered.io/), or [MD5](https://www.mscs.dal.ca/~selinger/md5collision/), as two different passwords generated the same hash (hash collision), which means that using a different password than intended, you could log in into the victim account.
 </div><div>

-Usually, hackers create **rainbow tables**, or dictionaries, in which hashes are mapped to passwords.
-This allows tools to easily give them back the password, if it's in the dictionary.
-This is possible, because, by default, the same password will generate the same hash.
-To avoid such attacks, hash functions are taking a parameter called **salt**, and only the same salt should produce the same hash.

-⚠️Hash brute-forcing tools are (usually) using your CPU to compute results faster.
+⚠️ Hash brute-forcing tools are (usually) using your CPU to compute results faster.
 On a VM, they may be less efficient, as the VM itself is taking a lot of resources.

 > You can find the location of [password wordlists here](/_cybersecurity/exploitation/general/index.md#-wordlists-).<br>
 > Reminder: CTFs are usually using `/usr/share/wordlists/rockyou.txt`.